AshleyAlexJacob/Desi-Food-Classifier-CNN/README.md

-# ML-Project-Folder-Structure
+# Desi Food Classifier CNN

-The purpose of this repository is to serve as a base template for machine learning projects in python.
+The purpose of this repository is to serve as a base template for deep learning projects in python.

+### Pre-Requirements

+1. Python 3.10.6
+2. uv

 #### Setup

 1. Create and activate virtual Environment

 ```
-    Create: python -m venv .venv
+    Create: uv venv
     Activate on Windows: .venv\Scripts\activate
     Activate on Linux/Macos: source .venv/bin/activate
 ```

 2. Install dependencies
-   ` pip install -r requirements.txt`
+   ` uv sync`